 Walk your disciple through the intimacy chart.
 Talk with them about relationships they may have had in the past, currently have, or might hope to have in the future.
 If your disciple has never been in a relationship or perhaps doesn’t see themself ever getting married, you can still use this chart to talk about friendship (and otherwise platonic) relationships as well.

 If your disciple is struggling with sexual wholeness, perhaps encourage them to share this struggle with peers of the same gender.
-Usually there are men’s and women’s groups for sexual wholeness in Cru that you can direct them to.
+Usually, there are men’s and women’s groups for sexual wholeness in Cru that you can direct them to.

 Commit to checking in with your disciple once a month about how sexual wholeness is going and pray with them if that is a major need for them.